IssamT/HighLevelTypes.jl/README.md

 ## How about performance ?

 This is not the best choice for performance-critical code.
 Using abstract types instead of concrete types may increase the running time.
-Therefore the package provides the macro `@concretify` which can applied on a block to use only the concrete types for all highlevel types within that block.
+Therefore the package provides the macro `@concretify` which can be applied on a block to use only the concrete types for all high level types within that block.

 ```julia
 vec1 = Vector{Developer}()